 The Salar de Atacama salt flats are the largest in Chile, covering approximately 3000 square kms and are the third largest in the world.
 Located just outside San Pedro, they are a very rough looking salt flat with jagged mounds of salt mixed with dirt rising up off the ground.

 Laguna Chaxa is a large salt water laguna located within the salt flat.
-The laguna is occupied by hundreds of pink flamingo’s as the water is filled with krill and little shrimp they like to feed on.
-Arriving just after sunrise I was treated with the calm, still morning air and watched as the flamingo’s ate their breakfast, with smoking Lascar volcano in the background.
+The laguna is occupied by hundreds of pink flamingo’s as the water is filled with krill and little shrimp that are a staple in their diet.

-These breathtaking, high altitude lakes can be found at an elevation of just over 4100 meters, high up overlooking Salar de Atacama.
-Surrounded by snow capped volcano’s and yellow/green grasses that wild Guanaco (local deer-like animal) like to munch on, these two lakes show off their magnificent colors.
+These breathtaking, high altitude lakes can be found at an elevation of just over 4100 meters.
+The lakes are surrounded by snow capped volcano’s and yellow/green grasses that wild Guanaco (local deer-like animal) like to munch on.

-Miscanti, the large of the two, is a deep blue color while Miniques tends to be more green in color.
+The most stunning feature of these two lakes are their magnificent colors.
+Miscanti, the larger of the two, is a deep blue color.
+Miniques on the other hand, tends to be more green in color.
 I absolutely loved this place for the wild and isolated feeling.
 There is no sign of human life or settlements, save for the lonely set of outhouses for the tourists to use.